Ink Cash Business Card Review

 If you’re a small business owner in need of a credit line, you may want to consider a credit card focused on small businesses.
 Not only can the money you earn off of credit card rewards help keep your business in the black, but using your small business credit card makes itemizing your purchases a breeze.
-One of my personal favorites, the Ink Cash® Business Card, is now offering new cardholders a limited time bonus offer to earn $250 cash back bonus.
+One of my personal favorites, the Ink Cash® Business Card, is now offering new cardholders a $200 cash back bonus.
 Chase credits the bonus points after you make purchases totaling $3,000 or more in the first three months from account opening.

 The Ink Cash® Business Card is issued by Chase and provides cardholders 5% cash back on the first $25,000 spent annually in office supply stores and on cellular phone, landline, internet and cable TV services (excluding equipment purchases).*

 The card also offers 2% cash back for the first $25,000 spent annually at gas stations and restaurants.
 All other purchases earn 1% cash back, including all purchases after exhausting the $25,000 maximum spending amount for the above categories.
 There is no limit to the amount of cash back you can earn at the 1% level.

 The Ink Cash Business Card also includes an introductory 0% APR on purchases for six months, allowing small business owners to make purchases without having to worry about interest payments during the introductory period.
 After the introductory period expires, the purchase APR will vary with the market based on the Prime Rate, and is currently 13.24%.
 Be careful when using these introductory 0% APR deals on purchases; if you cannot pay your 0% balance in full by the end of the introductory period, you may end up owing most of the back interest you weren’t charged at the time.
 It almost happened to me once, many years ago, with a store-branded credit card.